oktadev/spring-boot-ionic-example/TUTORIAL.md

 ionic start ionic-beer --v2
 ```

 This may take a minute or two to complete, depending on your internet connection speed.
-In the same terminal window, change to be in your application’s directory and run it.
+In the same terminal window, change to be in your application's directory and run it.

 ```bash
 cd ionic-beer